 Does It Contain Synephrine?

-It's possible that when some people reading this heard that citrus Bergamot came from an orange, they may have thought of bitter orange, also called citrius aurantium.
-Both of these words refers to stimulant ingredient (synephrine) found in some weight loss supplements.
-To be clear, it is not citrius aurantium.
-There is no synephrine in Bergamot.
+Bergamot is different than synepherine (citrius aurantium / bitter orange), a stimulant found in some weight loss supplements.
+To be clear, bergamot it is not citrius aurantium.
+There is no synephrine in bergamot.
 So, it should not increase heart rate or blood pressure like bitter orange can.

 What About Bergamot Oil?

 Bergamot oil is different than the citrus burgamot we are talking about here.
-The oil refers to essential oils that are either inhaled or placed on the skin.
+The oil refers to essential oils that are either inhaled in a diffuser or placed on the skin.